volkanozcan2/volkanozcan2.github.io/README.md

 ## How to Use

 Just play with buttons.
-For fine adjustment of value use mouse wheel.
+For fine adjustment of value use mouse wheel or left right keys.